-We first compute $\bm{Q}$, $\bm{K}$ and $\bm{V}$ via \eqref{eq:2}.
+We first compute $\{\bm{Q}_i\}$, $\{\bm{K}_i\}$ and $\{\bm{V}_i\}$ via Equation~(\ref{eq:2}) and then slice them over token dimension into $\{Q_{i}^{:n}\}$, $\{K_{i}^{:n}\}$ and $\{V_{i}^{:n}\}$ with $Q_{i}^{:n},K_{i}^{:n},V_{i}^{:n}\in \mathbbm{R}^{C\times d_{\mathrm{head}}}$ and $n=1,2,...,N+1$.
 Due to the potential high-dimensionality issue of covariates, the vanilla method may suffer from computation overhead and overfitting.
 Take traffic dataset~\citep{trafficdataset} as an example, this dataset contains 862 covariates.
 When setting the lookback window size as 96, the attention over channels will require at least 80 times the computational cost of attention over tokens.
 The full attention will also merge a lot of noise patterns into the output token and lead to spurious correlation in the final forecasting results.
-In this paper, we consider using the dynamic projection technique \citep{zhu2021long} to get ``{\it summarized}" tokens to the $\bm{K}$ and $\bm{V}$ as shown in Figure ~\ref{graph:dual_attention}.
-We first use MLP layers $F_{pk}$ and $F_{pv}$ to project hidden dimensions from $d$ to some fixed $r$ with $r\ll C$, and then we use $\mathrm{softmax}$ to normalized the projected tensors $\bm{P}_k$ and $\bm{P}_v$ as follow:
+In this paper, we consider using the dynamic projection technique \citep{zhu2021long} to get ``{\it summarized}" tokens to the $K_i^{:n}$ and $V_i^{:n}$ for $n$-th token dimension as shown in Figure ~\ref{graph:dual_attention}.
+We first use MLP layers $F_{pk}$ and $F_{pv}$ to project head dimensions from $d_{\mathrm{head}}$ to some fixed $r$ with $r\ll C$, and then we use $\mathrm{softmax}$ to normalized the projected tensors $\bm{P}_k^{:n}$ and $\bm{P}_v^{:n}$ as follow:

-where $ \bm{P}_k, \bm{P}_v\in\mathbbm{R}^{C\times (N+1)\times r}$.
+where $ P_{ki}^{:n}, P_{vi}^{:n}\in\mathbbm{R}^{C\times r}$.
 Next the ``{\it summarized}" tokens are computed by